yanshil/Fusion2PyBullet/README.md

 A Fusion 360 script to export urdf files.
 This is a PyBullet adpative version.

-**03/25/2020 BETA: Supporting exportation of  simple nested components.**

-03/27 update: Add "Do not Capture Design History" to fix InternalValidationError.
-See https://github.com/yanshil/Fusion2Pyblluet/wiki/Developer-Notes

-03/27 update2: Add a supplementary script **Joint2Graphviz** to check assembled structures.
+Note: Only support "Revolute", "Rigid" and "Slider" joint currently.
+Also I don't have plans to work on rigid group and other types of joints.

 This exports:

 * .urdf files of the model
 * .stl files of your model
 * A example hello.py to load your model into PyBullet.

+---

+**03/25/2020: Supporting exportation of nested components.**

+03/27 update: Add "Do not Capture Design History" to fix InternalValidationError.
+See https://github.com/yanshil/Fusion2Pyblluet/wiki/Developer-Notes

+03/27 update2: Add a supplementary script **Joint2Graphviz** to check assembled structures.

 ### Fusion Add-in
 Add this script into Fusion 360 via Tools -> Add-Ins